SMSpp-Project/tools/README.md

 location).
 Consequently, filenames referenced from inside a config file are written *bare* (e.g. `*PFBCfg.txt`, `strInnerBSC UCBSCfg.txt`), without a `config/` component, since `-c` supplies the base directory.

+A tool that installs its `config/` directory (at the moment `ucblock_solver`, under `share/SMS++_tools/<tool>/config`) uses it when `-c` is not given and none of its Configuration files is found in the current directory: the whole configuration then comes from the installed directory, which the tool finds relative to its executable, so an installed tool runs from anywhere with no option at all.
+A file in the current directory, or an explicit `-c`, always takes precedence; `--help` prints the installed directory, and `-v` which files are in use. `--help` also lists the exit status: 0 when the run completes, whatever the status of the Solvers, nonzero on errors.

 ### Quick start (run the bundled example)